Logan-Bonnesen/README-Generator/README.md

 n/a

 ## License
-This application is licensed by GNU
+This application is licensed by Mozilla

 ## Walkthrough Video
 [Link to Walkthrough Video](https://watch.screencastify.com/v/M77XkWaJOAOl0Nva018W)